jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Writing good code was never about how fast you could type.
 Writing good code was about understanding the [Domain](https://jhumelsine.github.io/2026/04/23/career.html#domain) and creating a good design that solves problems within that domain.

-A good design makes code trivial.
-I first mentioned this in an early [The Big Wheel Keeps on Turning](https://jhumelsine.github.io/2023/08/28/wheels.html), an early [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture) blog entry with:
->Though design patterns are very flexible, they are also based upon well-defined structures that encourage a modular design and separation of concerns.
-I know this sounds cliché, but once I’m satisfied with a design, my code often writes itself and it tends to just work.
-Difficult or stubborn bugs decreased significantly for me once I started to incorporate design patterns.

-Though it sounds a bit pretentious, writing code from a good design felt a bit like the [Scribbling and Bibbling](https://www.youtube.com/watch?v=qzY2IeoveHw&t=100s) scene from _Amadeus_.
-Let the AI do the _scribbling and bibbling_.

 # Has It All Been In Vain?
 I've spent the past three years documenting software ideas that I learned during my career in this blog.